avahi-org/avahiplatform/README.md

 ## Welcome to AvahiPlatform! 🚀
 Hey there, AI enthusiast! 👋 Are you ready to supercharge your Gen-AI projects?
 Look no further than AvahiPlatform - your new best friend in the world of Large Language Models (LLMs)!

+With AvahiPlatform, you can **create and deploy GenAI applications on Bedrock in just 60 seconds**.
+It's that fast and easy!
 ### What's AvahiPlatform all about?
 AvahiPlatform is not just a library; it's your ticket to effortless AI-powered applications.
 We've taken the complexity out of working with LLMs on AWS Bedrock, so you can focus on what really matters - bringing your brilliant ideas to life!